allegory-software/allegory-sdk/README.md

 Because Lua is like modern JavaScript, except
 [it got there 10 years earlier](https://stackoverflow.com/questions/1022560#1022683)
 and it didn't keep the baggage while doing so.
-That being said, we're all engineers here, we don't have language affectations.
+That said, we're all engineers here, we don't have language affectations.
 We're just happy to use a language with stackful coroutines, real closures with full lexical scoping, hash maps, a garbage collector, a better ffi than we could ever ask for,